 For the better part of a decade, my only major New Year’s resolution was to stop biting my nails and picking at my cuticles.
 From the ages of 10 to 20, I looked at the resolution as a practical choice.
 It was solid—not too big of a goal and not too small.
 Doable, but still a noble cause.
 I tried everything from professional manicures to press-on nails to sheer willpower.
-No matter what, though, the second polish started peeling off my nail or I skipped a manicure for a week or two, the habit returned.
-Today, I’m almost 27 and I know myself well enough to know if I don’t have a fresh manicure the bad habit will return almost immediately, so I try to schedule regular nail appointments whenever possible.
+No matter what though, the second the polish started peeling off my nail or I skipped a manicure for a week or two, the habit returned.
+I now know myself well enough to know that if I don’t have a fresh manicure, the bad habit will return almost immediately, so I try to schedule regular nail appointments whenever possible.

 Meet the Expert

 Polygel is a nail enhancement best described as a hybrid formula that combines the durability of acrylic nails and the elasticity application of gel nails, Aaron explains.
 The process and the materials used in the manicure, though, are actually quite different.

 Polygel, which is sold in a tube much like toothpaste, is a mixture of acrylic powder and clear gel, says Aaron.
 Polygel also has a putty-like consistency and is extremely easy to apply and shape, Lim adds.